csmohammed/Disaster-response-pipeline/README.md

 # Disaster-response-pipeline
-this project is part of udacity nanodegree
+This project is part of udacity nanodegree
 Pleae note that this repository includes the following files:

 - app